hofers/hofers.github.io/wordle-assistant.md

 h2: Check what valid words remain based on your guesses
 tags: css min-js
 ---
-[WordleBot](https://www.nytimes.com/interactive/2022/upshot/wordle-bot.html){% out %} uses the word pool to determine valid guesses so this must not be cheating!
+[WordleBot](https://www.nytimes.com/interactive/2022/upshot/wordle-bot.html){% out %} uses the word pool to determine valid remaining solutions so this must not be cheating!

 Enter a guess and tap a tile to change its color.
-Hit enter/return to apply the guess and move to the next line.
+Hit enter/return to apply the guess, move to the next line and print the remaining solutions below.

 Press <span style="color:#538d4e;">**Get Guesses**</span> for a selection of the best possible guesses (note: doing this probably *is* cheating 😉).